Reconciliation of Banner indexes/organizations

 - Irregularities are quickly detected and reported to the appropriate authorities

-Departments are responsible for reviewing their Banner organizations once a month for the prior month’s transactional, encumbrance, and budget activity.
+Departments are responsible for reviewing their Banner finance organizations frequently for transactional, encumbrance, and budget activity.

 - Be certified by two individuals:

 - Reviewer: The Reviewer reviews each transaction to evaluate accuracy and supporting documentation.